quantum-kite/kite/docs/background/spectral.md

 </span>

-where $P_n(x)$ are orthogonal polynomials (basis functions) and $x$ is some argument like the Fermi energy or frequency.

-The elegance and power of spectral decompositions like Eq. [$(1)$][eq-1] lie in the fact that the expansion moments $f_n$ can be obtained by means of a highly-efficient and stable recursive scheme.
+where $P_n(x)$ are orthogonal polynomials (basis functions) and $x$ is the argument, such as the Fermi energy or frequency.
+The elegance and power of spectral decompositions such as Eq. [$(1)$][eq-1] lie in the fact that the expansion moments $f_n$ can be obtained by means of a highly-efficient and stable recursive scheme.
 Once these moments are determined (to some desired precision), the target function $f(x)$ can be easily and quickly reconstructed over the desired range of $x$.

-Consider, for example, the Chebyshev polynomials of the first kind:
+For example, consider the Chebyshev polynomials of the first kind:

 <span id="eq-2">